A Series of Unpopular Opinions | #2 Why I Changed my Mind About the Enneagram (& Other Personality Tests)

 An enneagram number or any other test result should never be what we let define us.

 A type should never contain us.
 God often calls us to do things that will bring us out of our comfort zones.
-If we allow types and enneagram numbers to define us, we may have a harder time stepping out in faith when God asks something that might not fit our classification.
+If we allow types and enneagram numbers to define us, we may have a harder time stepping out in faith when God asks for something that might not fit our classification.
 But he is a champion of equipping the called, not calling the equipped.

-I dare say, life is far more adventurous and ultimately fulfilling when we do not live married to a manmade (or potentially demonic) classification system.
+I dare say, that life is far more adventurous and ultimately fulfilling when we do not live married to a manmade (or potentially demonic) classification system.

-As you’re reading this, do you find yourself wanting to defend the enneagram and other personality tests?
+As you’re reading this, do you find yourself wanting to defend the Enneagram and other personality tests?

 May I gently invite you to ask yourself why?